-- You still owe money on your car loan.
-Gap insurance is often a good idea while you’re still paying down your car loan or lease.
+You owe money on your car loan.
+Gap insurance is a good idea while you’re paying down your car loan or lease.

-- Your car loan requires it.
+Your loan requires it.
 You may need it to fulfill your contract.

 How much is gap insurance in Florida?